Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem

-First (Sect.~\ref{online}), we define the \emph{on-line matching} problem for bipartite graphs.
+First, in Sect.~\ref{online}, we define the \emph{on-line matching} problem for bipartite graphs.
 We formulate some combinatorial statement about on-line matchings.
-This statement (1)~easily implies Muchnik's theorem and (2)~can be proven using the same ideas (slightly modified) that were used by Muchnik in his original proof.
+This statement: (1)~easily implies Muchnik's theorem and (2)~can be proven using the same ideas that were used by Muchnik in his original proof, with some adjustments.

-Second (Sect.~\ref{ext-muchnik-proof}), following \cite{fortnow}, we use extractors and their combinatorial properties.
+Second, in Sect.~\ref{ext-muchnik-proof}, following \cite{fortnow}, we use extractors and their combinatorial properties.
 Based on this technique, we give a new proof of Muchnik's theorem.
 With this method we prove versions of this theorem for polynomial space Kolmogorov complexity and also for some very special version of polynomial time Kolmogorov complexity.

 This work was presented on the CSR2009 conference in Novosibirsk, Russia on 18--23 August, 2009, and the conference version of the paper was published in CSR2009 Proceedings by Springer-Verlag.
 This version of the paper is slightly rearranged and extended.